 Burleigh Heads is a suburb of the Gold Coast famous for its local beach of the same name.
 That infamous postcard picture of the Gold Coast city skyline is taken from Burleigh Heads headland looking back over the city.
-This should definitely be on your to do list when visiting the Gold Coast.
+This should be on your to-do list when visiting the Gold Coast.

 There are accessible bathrooms located in the park adjacent to the surf club but they are not the best, the surf club is your best option.

 The beachfront and mall are all easily accessible.
 There are some patches of small pavers throughout the mall that make for a slightly bumpy ride.
 Accessible bathrooms are throughout the mall however the best and most reliable are in the Centro Shopping Center adjacent to the mall.
-Wednesday, Friday and Sunday nights from 5pm-10pm are the local night markets.
+Wednesday, Friday, and Sunday nights from 5pm to 10pm are the local night markets.
 They are a bit of fun and you can buy everything from magic tricks to a clay mold of your hand.
 The restaurants are great and most are accessible.
-Vapiano is an Italian restaurant on the second level of the Soul mall.
+Vapiano is an Italian restaurant on the second level of the Soul Mall.
 The lift is right out the front and there are no stairs!
 It’s a nice place to eat and the food is great.

 CURRUMBIN ROCK POOL’S

 Just a 30-minute drive south from Surfers Paradise is this local gem.
-There are two accessible parking spaces available, accessible bathrooms and barbeque area.
-The sidewalk runs all the way to the waters edge with a slight decline on the way down and incline on the way back up.
-The area is very popular on weekends especially in the summer so I would suggest a weekday visit if you can.
+There are two accessible parking spaces available, accessible bathrooms, and a barbeque area.
+The sidewalk runs to the water’s edge with a slight decline on the way down and an incline on the way back up.
+The area is very popular on weekends, especially in the summer so I would suggest a weekday visit if you can.

 Getting to the rock pools is a bit tricky.
 The simplest way is to hire a car for the day.
 As it is not too far from civilization a taxi is also an option.
 Once you are there it is hard to believe you are so close to a city.
 The picturesque landscape is typical to most areas of Australia’s east coast.

 Surfers Paradise was always known as the spot for the Gold Coast’s social scene.
-In the last few years Broadbeach has made quite a name for it’s self and may I be so bold as to say it has beat Surfers Paradise at it’s own game.
+In the last few years Broadbeach has made quite a name for itself and may I be so bold as to say it has beat Surfers Paradise at its own game.

 Broadbeach on the Gold Coast has so much to offer.
 It is easy to get around, there is plenty of accessible accommodation in the area and the public transport is right at your door.

-The park is very accessible and the staff are helpful.
-Movie World offers a discounted admission rate for guests with: Physical disabilities requiring the use of a wheelchair, intellectual, aural or visual disabilities and carers.
-Guests who produce a Companion Card are entitled to one free of charge companion ticket so that their companion can provide attendant care support during the visit.
-Unfortunately the cards listed that are accepted in the park are Australian or Commonwealth issued cards only but most parks use common sense and you can use a current international card.
+The park is very accessible and the staff is helpful.
+Movie World offers a discounted admission rate for guests with Physical disabilities requiring the use of a wheelchair, intellectual, aural, or visual disabilities, and carers.
+Guests who produce a Companion Card are entitled to one free-of-charge companion ticket so that their companion can provide attendant care support during the visit.
+Unfortunately, the cards listed that are accepted in the park are Australian or Commonwealth-issued cards only but most parks use common sense and you can use a current international card.
 There are no crazy hills within the park but there are no rides that you don’t have to transfer out of your wheelchair.

 Seaworld is also a very accessible park on the Gold Coast.
 It is a little bit hilly in parts but nothing too crazy.
-The park is located at “The Spit” on Searworld Drive in Main Beach.
-Seaworld has a fantastic area for you to “plan your day” with all the information you need for accessing the park.
+The park is located at “The Spit” on Seaworld Drive in Main Beach.
+Seaworld has a fantastic area for you to “plan your day” with all the information you need to access the park.